What You’ll Learn

 If you have an above-ground propane tank, you can most likely skip this step.
 Don’t remember where it is?
 Just take a look around your property.
 You’ll be able to see it.

-Finding an underground tank can be a bit more tricky.
+Finding an underground tank can be a bit trickier.

 Once you locate your tank, you can take a look at the gauge.